Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/IViewModel.md

 ### IsClosed

 Gets a value indicating whether this instance is closed.
-If a view model is closed, calling CancelViewModelAsync , SaveViewModelAsync or Boolean}) will have no effect.
+If a view model is closed, calling CancelViewModelAsync, SaveViewModelAsync or Boolean}) will have no effect.